buildingSMART/BCF-XML/Documentation/README.md

 BCF is suitable for selecting a few components.
 A huge list of selected components causes poor performance.
 All clients should follow this rule:

 * If the size of the selected components is huge (over 1000 components), alert the user and ask them to reduce the number of selected components.
+* Provide help to the user to only select those models that are required to understand the topic, limiting the model files that need to be loaded to visualize a single viewpoint by specifying a small list of files in the viewpoint's `TopicFileIds` element.

 #### Visibility
 The `Visibility` element decides which objects are visible and which are hidden.